-- Does your student organization promote minimizing food waste and food-related wastes by encouraging members to engage in the following actions?
+Does your student organization minimize food and food-related waste by encouraging members to engage in the following actions?

-- Bring Your Own.
-Use a reusable bag when shopping.
-Bring your own reusable mug, water bottle, cup, dishes and eating utensils to meetings/events.
+- Use a reusable bag when shopping and bring your own reusable mug, water bottle, cup, dishes and eating utensils to meetings/events.

-- Choose Reuse.
-Utilize reusable items for events such as cups, plates and utensils.
+- When planning events, utilize reusable items such as cups, plates and utensils.
 If one-use items are necessary, recyclable or compostable items are utilized, which can be requested through Waste Reduction and Recycling.

 - Minimize food waste at meetings/events with appropriate food planning.
 Plan for leftovers by providing take-home containers for guests and/or having a food-donation option ready.

-- Be Well.
-Does your student organization support Wolfpack health initiatives by engaging members on topics such as emotional well-being, stress management, sleep or time management?
+Be Well.
+Does your student organization support Wolfpack Be Well initiatives by engaging members on topics such as emotional well-being, stress management, sleep or time management?

-- Eat Well.
-Does your student organization support Wolfpack health initiatives by providing healthy food and drink options at organization meetings/events?
+Eat Well.
+Does your student organization support Wolfpack Eat Well initiatives by providing healthy food and drink options at organization meetings/events?

-- Live Well.
-Does your student organization support Wolfpack wellness initiatives by engaging members on the importance of balancing social, community, career and physical health?
+Live Well.
+Does your student organization support Wolfpack Live Well initiatives by engaging members on the importance of balancing social, community, career and physical health?

-- Move Well.
-Does your student organization support Wolfpack health initiatives by engaging members on physical activity tips and benefits or participating in group fitness challenges?
+Move Well.
+Does your student organization support Wolfpack Move Well initiatives by engaging members on physical activity benefits or participating in group fitness challenges?